SanDiegoDude/VibeVoice/README.md

 ## 🚀 VibeVoice Dialogue Generation (main.py)

+### What's New (2024-12-14)

+- **🔄 True VRAM Cleanup in LOD Mode**: Worker-based multiprocessing architecture that actually frees GPU memory
+- **⚡ Process Isolation**: Each generation runs in a separate worker process that gets terminated after completion
+- **🎯 Proper EOS Detection**: Worker processes use audio streaming to stop generation at natural speech endpoints
+- **💾 Memory Efficiency**: VRAM drops to near-zero between generations (not just "unreserved" but fully reclaimed by OS)
+- **🏗️ Architectural Improvement**: Solves the long-standing issue of PyTorch's CUDA allocator holding onto reserved memory

 ### What's New (2025-09-21)

 - Dedicated AI Chat interface separate from the main script editor